SNException/tcp_client_server_tester/README.txt

 How to test
 ------------

-You can use the build-in client/server of course or if you are on linux 'nc' is a very neat tool to use.
+You can use the nc (netcat) on linux like this:

-To run as a client:
+Client:
     $ nc 127.0.0.1 1234
-To run as a server:
+Server:
     $ nc -l 1234

 License
 -------

-Copyright (c) 2021 Niklas Schultz
+Copyright (c) 2022 Niklas Schultz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction,